What to do when your 8-year old nephew comes to visit? Make pizza, of course!

 I told him if he helped me make it I would talk about him on my website and he would be famous.
 That seemed to get his attention.
 He thought the dough was "slimy and gross" but he loved picking his own toppings, and the finished product was "awesome".

 Next time I'll be a bit more patient with stretching out the dough so I can get it even thinner.

-Pizza dough is a yeasted dough which requires active dry yeast.
+Pizza dough is a yeasted dough that requires active dry yeast.
 Make sure the check the expiration date on the yeast package!
 Yeast that is too old may be dead and won't work.